RTGPU: Real-Time GPU Scheduling of Hard Deadline Parallel Tasks with Fine-Grain Utilization: Practical Full System Scheduling

-To derive the end-to-end response time $R_i$ of task $\tau_i$, we will analyze the response times $GR_{i}^{j}$, $MR_{i}^{j}$, and $CR_{i}^{j}$ of each individual GPU, memory-copy, and CPU segments, respectively, and calculate their lower and upper bounds in the following subsections.
+To derive the end-to-end response time $R_i$ of task $\tau_i$, we will analyze the response times $GR_{i}^{j}$, $MR_{i}^{j}$, and $CR_{i}^{j}$ of each individual GPU, memory copy, and CPU segments, respectively, and calculate their lower and upper bounds in the following subsections.